ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 It comes pre-configured to test with images from the Test folder.
 By changing line 18 of the program, you can test with any image folder.

-The template for obtaining the license plate box is attached as best.pt if you wish to practice and obtain it again:
+The model for obtaining the license plate box is attached as best.pt, if you wish to practice and obtain it again:

 Model Train: